nmaquet/kasper/examples/README.md

 # Kasper examples

 This folder contains example applications to demonstrate the use of Kasper.
-For code snippet examples on how to use the different types in Sarama, see [Kasper documentation on godoc.org](https://godoc.org/github.com/movio/kasper)
+For more info, see [Kasper documentation on godoc.org](https://godoc.org/github.com/movio/kasper)

 #### Hello World example